 Expand the architecture

-With Zero Trust is better to start small, and once you get comfortable, try to incorporate additional functionalities supplementing the core functions.
-Over time you’ll have a lot of internal insights ready, which can be a good direction to point your further development.
-This contributes to your Zero Trust architecture being a living project.
+With zero trust is better to start small, and once you get comfortable, try to incorporate additional functionalities to supplement the core functions.
+Over time, you'll have a lot of internal insights ready, which can be a good direction to point your further development.
+This contributes to your zero trust architecture being a living project.
 Online threats never stop evolving, so neither should your protection system.